FlorianBeiser/havvarsel-data-driven-pred/README.md

 Playpen for experimentation on and prototyping of data-driven predictions in the Havvarsel project.

+The repository provides code to fetch data from different sources (see `DataImporter.py` for details) and provides a testbed for the data analysis (see `DataAnalyser.py` for details).

 ## Requirements and set-up

 This sandbox requires the installation of python3 and some related packages: